Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Introduction

-There are some challenges in finding a suitable estimation method for the parameters of the resulting mixture distribution since it is neither continuous nor has finite moments in case of $\alpha<1$, and it fits the data only asymptotically.
-We suggest the minimum distance approach based on a modification of the Cramér-von Mises (CM) distance for this task.

-The rest of the paper is organized as follows.
-Section \ref{sec:probabilisticmodel} first introduces the two probabilistic models that lead to temporal clustering behaviour in detail and then combines them to a general model.
-Section \ref{sec:statinf} discusses the difficulties finding a suitable estimation model and suggests a minimum distance estimation of the parameters of this general model.
-Section \ref{sec:simStudy} evaluates the estimators in a simulation study and in Section \ref{sec:example} we discuss a data example about mid-latitude cyclones.
-Finally we close with some conclusions in Section \ref{sec:conclusion}.
+The remainder of this work is organized as follows.
+Section \ref{sec:cyclones} introduces the mid-latitude cyclone data on the northern hemisphere that we explore for illustrating our modelling approach.
+Section \ref{sec:probabilisticmodel} introduces probabilistic models that lead to temporal clustering behaviour and combines them to a general model.
+Section \ref{sec:statinf} discusses some difficulties of finding a suitable estimator for the combined model and suggests a minimum distance estimator based on a modification of the CM distance for this task.
+Section \ref{sec:simStudy} evaluates the estimators in a simulation study.
+In Section~\ref{sec:simStudy2}, we compare the model class introduced in this paper with other clustering models in a further simulation study and discuss their advantages and limitations.
+In Section \ref{sec:example}, we apply our modelling approach to the mid-latitude cyclones of Section \ref{sec:cyclones}.
+Finally, we close with some conclusions in Section \ref{sec:conclusion}.
+Proofs and further details are deferred to the Supplementary Material.